 The news coming out of India about the widespread flooding is devastating.
 ActionAid reported earlier today that “The situation here is catastrophic.
 People’s houses and animals have been washed away and many roads have simply disappeared.
 Our partners in the region have reported that nearly 5,000 people are still missing in Kedarnath, presumed dead.”

 Earlier this week The Guardian reported that polio has almost been eradicated across the world.
 The total number of reported cases worldwide fell last year to an all-time low of 223.
 Until 2002, India had the highest number of polio cases per annum.
 Now it’s not had a confirmed case for two years.
 The disease continue reading

 Since travelling to Niyamgiri, Orissa, in December 2008, I have been following the Dongria Kondh tribe’s fight against Vedanta Resources’ plans to mine its land for bauxite.
-It’s good news, therefore, that the Indian Supreme Court yesterday rejected an appeal to allow the company to mine the Niyamgiri Hills.
+It’s good news, therefore, that the Indian Supreme Court yesterday (18 April 2013) rejected an appeal to allow the company to mine the Niyamgiri Hills.
 Instead, it has said that continue reading

 One of Word/Play’s aspirations is to give people the confidence to say what they want to say – in public.
 For some of the participants, walking through the door to the first workshop was tough enough.
 Who’d have imagined that, two months later, they’d be standing in front of a microphone performing work they’d written themselves, about continue reading